Fergusson College

 Fergusson College is an autonomous public-private college offering various courses in the streams of arts and science in the city of Pune, India.
-It was founded in 1885 by the Vaman Shriram Apte, Bal Gangadhar Tilak, Vishnushashtri Chiplunkar, Mahadeo Ballal Namjoshi and Gopal Krishna Agarkar.
+It was founded in 1885 by Vaman Shriram Apte, Bal Gangadhar Tilak, Vishnushashtri Chiplunkar, Mahadeo Ballal Namjoshi and Gopal Ganesh Agarkar.
 Professor Vaman Shivram Apte was its first principal.
 Social reformer, journalist, thinker and educationist Gopal Ganesh Agarkar served as the second principal from August 1892, till his death in June 1895.

 The college is named after Scottish-born Sir James Fergusson, the Governor of Bombay, the college has been under the jurisdiction of the University of Pune.
 In May 2018, Fergusson college was upgraded to a unitary university following an update from Ministry of HRD.